GoogleCloudPlatform/cluster-health-scanner/README.md

   must be set to `"gpu_healthcheck.yaml"`.
 - `health_checks.HC_NAME.env.R_LEVEL`:
   set to `1`, `2`, `3`, or `4` defining what level of diagnostics to run.
-  The lower the number, the quicker but the more basic the diagnostics.
+  Lower numbers indicate faster but more basic diagnostics.
   It is recommended to set to `2` or `3` with the `3` being a longer more extensive diagnostic check.